ZContent/A2Z_Machine/README.md

 The stories folder will contain the Z Machine game files, and the saves folder will contain saved games.
 Copy the story files from the games folder in the library to the stories folder on the device.

 Use a terminal emulator to play the game (i.e. PuTTY for Windows).
 BAUD rate should be set to 9600, no local echo.
+Select the implicit CR in every LF setting.

 ![ScreenShot](screenshot.png)